Medicaid expansion in Utah

 In March 2016, Utah Governor Gary Herbert signed HB437 into law, providing for a limited version of Medicaid expansion.
-Utah House Majority Leader Jim Dunnigan noted that the legislation “targets those in extreme poverty” so it’s much less comprehensive than the Medicaid expansion called for in the Affordable Care Act (ACA).
+Utah’s version was much less comprehensive than the Medicaid expansion called for in the Affordable Care Act (ACA).
+Utah House Majority Leader Jim Dunnigan noted that the legislation “targets those in extreme poverty.”

-Instead of expanding coverage to 126,000 people (as would be the case if the state were to accept federal funding for the ACA’s version of Medicaid expansion), HB437 expands coverage to about 9,000 – 11,000 of Utah’s poorest residents (other estimates say only 6,000).
-The limited expansion provides Medicaid for 12 months to people who are homeless, mentally ill, in need of treatment for substance abuse, or recently released from incarceration.
+Instead of expanding coverage to roughly 130,000 people (as would have been the case if the state had accepted federal funding for the ACA’s version of Medicaid expansion), HB437 was expected to provide coverage to about 9,000 – 11,000 of Utah’s poorest residents (by 2019, however, nearly 17,500 people were enrolled).
+The limited expansion provided Medicaid for 12 months to people who are homeless, mentally ill, in need of treatment for substance abuse, or recently released from incarceration.

-Utah’s limited expansion of Medicaid was slated to cost the state about $30 million a year ($13.6 million of that will come from hospitals in the state), and the federal government about $70 million a year.
+Utah’s limited expansion of Medicaid was slated to cost the state about $30 million a year ($13.6 million of that from hospitals in the state), and the federal government about $70 million a year.
 Democratic lawmakers — who felt that HB437 was “less than crumbs” — noted that full expansion of Medicaid would have cost the state $44 million a year (some estimates say $50 million), but would have brought in $420 million a year in federal funds, garnering far more value from those state dollars.